 The classroom teachers schedule field trips at various times throughout the school year.
 These trips enhance and enrich our curriculum.
 The fee for school field trips is paid by the parent.
 We also encourage parents to chaperone for these trips.
-Chaperones must follow the "Chaperone

-Guidelines" provided by the teacher before each field trip.
+Chaperones must follow the "Chaperone Guidelines" provided by the teacher before each field trip.
+Chaperones must have completed the volunteer form prior to the field trip.
 For liability purposes siblings are not allowed to attend field trips.